ROVI-org/auto-soh/docs/system-models.rst

 All storage systems are represented using a :class:`~moirae.models.base.CellModel` that provides two functions:

-1. updating transient state given inputs, and
+1. updating transient states, and
-2. predicting outputs given state and inputs.
+2. predicting outputs (e.g., terminal voltage)

 Cell models hold no state themselves and only implement the physics that describes how the state of a battery system should evolve with time.